piky/devstack/doc/source/faq.rst

 Q: But, but, can't I test on OS/X?
    A: Yes, even you, core developer who complained about this, needs to install bash 4 via homebrew to keep running tests on OS/X.  Get a Real Operating System.
-(For most of you who don't know, I am refering to myself.)
+(For most of you who don't know, I am referring to myself.)

 Operation and Configuration